Ruheee/snake-client/README.md

 Client snake has pre determined mesagges to interact with other users, just use one of the following keys to send the message:

 - Use 'l' to send: LOL
-- Use 'n' to send: Nice Move
+- Use 'g' to send: GG
 - Use 'b' to send: BRB

 ## How to end the game